horvathmarton/lab49-tech-talk-ctf-scoreboard/README.md

 # lab49-ctf-scoreboard

-Scoreboard for the Lab49 internal CTF.
+A scoreboard project for a CTF event.

 ## Setup